-To mitigate the risk of failure of a key third party supplier the DMO undertakes regular corporate risk assessments of each key supplier in order to assess a range of factors including its financial strength and operational capacity and reliance on sub-contractors.
-The DMO has dedicated relationship managers who meet regularly with key suppliers and monitor performance against the agreed Service Level Agreements, where appropriate.
+To mitigate the risk of failure of a key third party supplier DMO undertakes regular corporate risk assessments of each key supplier to assess a range of factors including its financial strength and operational capacity, including the reliance on sub-contractors.
+The DMO has dedicated contract owners who meet regularly with key suppliers and monitor performance against the agreed Service Level Agreements, where appropriate.
 The procurement manager and the vendor management group have been working to embed consistent standards of supplier management across account managers by improving visibility of key contracts and sharing best practice.
-The supplier of the new trading system, the new office landlord and the providers of the data centres have become key long-term partners.
+The DMO has introduced enhanced monitoring for critical suppliers (i.e. strategic partners) that focuses on risk and strategic aspects.
+Scrutinised areas include inherent risks, scenario analysis, assessment of supply chain risks including fourth parties, monitoring and assessing residual risks, and mitigation planning.
+External consultancy work assisted with the approach.

-During the year, more focus has been given to understanding any potential supply chain challenges from COVID-19 and the United Kingdom exiting the European Union.
+During the year, monitoring continued for any potential supply chain challenges from COVID-19, including the economic impact to suppliers' business and industry.